 The written word, at any rate ‘between hard covers,’ represents a permanence of a sort.
 Thought is trapped there… There is a further objection: to write and to read are solitary activities.
 Pop is communal, tribal, a shared experience.

-None of these convinced you when I read them out loud, which made me finally sure they didn’t convince me either.
+None of these takes convinced you when I read them out loud, which made me finally sure they didn’t convince me either.
 Records are as physical as books, you said; the digital has untethered writing from any distinctive permanence or aura thereof; pop experiences can clearly be solo and yet also somehow communal (think the opening scenes of Almost Famous, the discovery of his older sister’s record collection, its portal into another world).

-With the Sticky Fingers cover in my eyes I told you “I have this weird suspicion that writers like Kaitlin Phillips might be innovators of pop literature.
+With the Sticky Fingers cover in my eyes I told you “I have this weird suspicion that writers like Kaitlin Phillips might be innovators in pop lit.
 All the traits are there (for a masculinized version, think rock’n’roll).
 An emphasis on style over content, the way and electricity with which you deliver a line, the cult of personality and aspirational quality of fandom, the quasi-total package of high-status youth, the conversion of private life into public life, image and glamour.”
 Sure, there had been folks like Kerouac, Burroughs, Hemingway—lifestyle reporters for the young—but their relationship to pop-lit is is a bit like a rockist production’s to pop music.
-Sure, it’s technically a subgenre in form, but the surface content is staunchly opposed to the showy personality-glitz of pure pop; it plays the game while disavowing the game, performs an authentic self.
+Sure, it’s technically a subgenre in form, but the surface content is staunchly opposed to the showy personality-glitz of pure pop; it plays the game while disavowing the game; it performs an ‘authentic’ self.
 It’s pop in denial, pop stuck in the closet.

 By the time you checked email over kabocha squash & sake I was mostly talking to myself: “The vision’s always felt to me like, ‘let’s replace a history of brutal economic hierarchies with a future of brutal social hierarchies,’ which, middle school sucked for a lot of people and might be worse than capitalism but, your mileage may vary.”
 Maybe I don’t see a serious problem in reveling in bad ideology, maybe the style makes up for it.
 Maybe it’s the sometimes Janus face of some of these scenes which grates, one face making, with moral indignity, a claim towards the radically anti-hierarchical, while the other indulges gleefully the pleasures of life at the top.